Creating custom themes

 • All onBackground color tokens are generated automatically.

-• hexDark value is optional and can be omitted in case you're not using dark mode or if the values are same in both modes
+• The hexDark value is optional and can be omitted if you're not using dark mode or if the values are the same in both modes.

-• black and white tokens should preserve their values in both light and dark mode
+• black and white tokens should preserve their values in both light and dark modes.

 Format: